Continuous distribution - kidney and pancreas

-The Kidney and Pancreas Committees considered several attributes before deciding those that would comprise the overall composite allocation score.
-The identified attributes will align with NOTA and the OPTN Final Rule.
-In addition, any attribute that is based in part on a candidate’s location or listing is only permitted to the extent required by another regulatory factor.
-The Committees began with the attributes that are in current policy and considered additional attributes that will be suggested during summer 2021 public comment in the form of a concept paper.
+The Kidney and Pancreas Committees considered several attributes before deciding those that would contribute to the overall composite allocation score.
+The identified attributes align with NOTA and the OPTN Final Rule.
+Any attribute that is based in part on a candidate’s location or listing is only permitted to the extent required by another regulatory factor.
+The Committees began with the attributes that are in current policy and considered additional attributes suggested during summer 2021 public comment in the form of a concept paper.
 An additional concept paper will be released for public comment in early 2022.
 The committees are regularly updating the community about their progress.

 For each attribute that will be factored into the overall score, the Kidney and Pancreas Committees will recommend how to assign points to candidates according to differences in the attribute itself.
 For example, how many points do we give to blood type A versus AB?
 100 miles versus 1,000 miles?

 Conducting sensitivity analysis